EntySec/Ghost/README.md

 # Why ghost framework?

-> Accessing device shell
+> Accessing remote device shell

     INFO: Ghost Framework can be used to remotely access to the Android device shell without using OpenSSH or other protocols.

-> Emulating button presses
+> Emulating remote device button presses

     INFO: Ghost Framework can be used to remotely emulate button presses on the Android device.

-> Removing device password
+> Removing remote device password

     INFO: Ghost Framework can be used to remotely remove the Android device password if it was forgotten.